magenta-cuda/bb-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plug-compatible replacement for the WordPress built-in gallery shortcode.
+Plug-compatible replacement for the built-in WordPress gallery shortcode.

 == Description ==
-This is a plug-compatible replacement for the builtin WordPress gallery shortcode.
+This is a plug-compatible replacement for the built-in WordPress gallery shortcode.
-It is implemented using a Backbone Model-View-Presenter (MVP) styled by a Twitter Bootstrap stylesheet.
+It is implemented using a Backbone.js Model-View-Presenter (MVP) styled by a Twitter Bootstrap 3 stylesheet.
 Using a MVP allows you to switch instantaneously (i.e. without doing a HTTP request) between multiple views of a gallery.
 The default implementation supports a gallery view, carousel view and a tabs view of the gallery.
 The view is styled by a Twitter Bootstrap 3 stylesheet so it is automatically responsive.
+If the browser supports the CSS3 Flexbox the gallery view is implemented using a flexbox.
 You can easily modify the Backbone templates to create your own customized views of the gallery.

 == Installation ==